smikhalevski/roqueform/README.md

 ## Eager and lazy re-renders

-Let's consider the form with two `<FieldRenderer>` elements.
+Let's consider a form with two `<FieldRenderer>` elements.
 One of them renders the value of the root field and the other one renders an input that updates the child field:

 ```tsx
 import { FieldRenderer, useField } from '@roqueform/react';